Perishable Prepared Food Manufacturers

 Recent Developments

-- According to the US Bureau of Labor Statistics data, producer prices for perishable prepared food manufacturers declined 0.9% in September compared to a year ago after rising 3% in the previous September-versus-September annual comparison.
-Meanwhile, food industry sales and after-tax profits were sharply lower in the second quarter compared to Q2 2023 and versus the previous quarter, Census Bureau data shows.
-Employment by miscellaneous food product manufacturers, which includes makers of perishable prepared foods, declined 1.9% year over year in September, extending a contraction in the workforce that began early in the year, BLS data shows.
+- According to the latest US Bureau of Labor Statistics data, the producer price index for perishable prepared food manufacturers, which measures prices producers receive for their output, rose 5.3%% in December compared to a year ago after sinking 12.9% in the previous December-versus-December annual comparison.
+Meanwhile, food industry sales and after-tax profits declined in Q3 2024 on an annual basis, per the Census Bureau.
+However, profits rebounded in Q3 from Q2, rising 30.8%.
+Employment by miscellaneous food product manufacturers, which includes makers of perishable prepared food, fell 2.9% year over year in November, extending a contraction in the workforce that began early in the year, BLS data shows.

 - Nearly 10 million pounds of pre-cooked chicken and deli meat-based meals were recalled by manufacturer BrucePac after testing positive for Listeria monocytogenes, the USDA announced in October.
 Previously, 10 people died and 61 were sickened in 19 states after eating listeria-contaminated Boar's Head products.
 While the CDC has declared that outbreak officially over, the outbreak resulted in the closing of the Boar’s Head plant in Virginia linked to the contaminated meat.
 While listeria outbreaks are making headlines, there appears to be no drastic increase in the number of total recalls related to Listeria in 2024, said Thomas Gremillion, director of food policy at the Consumer Federation of America.
 In 2023, consumer-interest group US PIRG found 47 food recalls and alerts due to Listeria, compared to 43 in 2022, and 56 in 2019.
 However, the size of the recalls and the effects of the contamination have been far-reaching.